digitalmusicprocessing/Modules/_pages/Module2/Exercise2.md

   incorrectchecks:
     - incorrectcheck: |
         audioStr == zeroRef
       feedback: "Try again.
-It looks like you filled in the square wave to the y variable yet."
+It looks like you haven't filled in the square wave to the y variable yet."

 files:
-  - filename: "Student Code"
+  - filename: "student.py"
     name: driver
     ismain: false
     isreadonly: false